Species Introduction

 ✓ Expert Tip

-Always introduce new fish gradually to avoid territorial disputes and stress.
+Introduce new fish gradually to prevent stress and territorial disputes within your aquarium.

 Q: How do I properly acclimatise Serpae Tetras to my aquarium?

-Proper acclimatisation is crucial for the well-being of your Serpae Tetras.
-Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
-Then, gradually introduce small amounts of aquarium water into the bag over the next hour.
-This allows the fish to adjust to the water chemistry.
-After this period, gently release the fish into the tank using a net, avoiding adding the bag water to your aquarium.
-This method significantly reduces stress and enhances their chances of thriving in their new environment.
+Acclimatisation is crucial for reducing stress in new Serpae Tetras.
+Start by floating the sealed bag in your aquarium for about 15-20 minutes, allowing the temperature to equalise.
+Then, gradually mix small amounts of your tank water into the bag over an hour.
+After this, gently release the fish into the aquarium, avoiding adding bag water to your tank.
+This method helps them adapt to the new environment and reduces shock.

 ✓ Expert Tip